 While most specialists would agree the best thing to do if you have a cat that triggers your asthma is to find it a new home, Ehrlich says he’s all but given up offering this advice to patients.
 “People just don’t do it,” he says.

-There are strategies, however, to minimize your exposure to the cat’s protein if you decide to keep it as a pet.
+There are strategies, however, to minimize your exposure to the cat’s protein if you decide to keep it.
 “One is to make sure the areas that you spend most of the time are as pet-free as possible.
-The bedroom is a key area,” says Dr. Stanley Szetler, head of pediatric clinical pharmacology at National Jewish Health in Denver, who was on the National Heart Blood and Lung Institute’s expert panel that developed national guidelines for the diagnosis and management of asthma.
+The bedroom is a key area,” says Dr. Stanley Szetler, head of pediatric clinical pharmacology at National Jewish Health in Denver, who was on the National Heart Blood and Lung Institute panel that developed national guidelines for the diagnosis and management of asthma.

 2. Environmental Allergens

 Pollens can be tough to avoid.
-“When you talk about dust and dander, mold and mildew in the home, we have a pretty good handle on how to keep those to a minimum, says Christyne Soden, a health-care administrator and former vice-president of the Association of Asthma Educators.
+“When you talk about dust and dander, mold and mildew in the home, we have a pretty good handle on how to keep those to a minimum, says Christyne Soden, a health-care consultant and former vice-president of the Association of Asthma Educators.
 “But the minute you step out your door you’re in a whole other environment.”